A delicious chicken encacahuatado made with a creamy peanut sauce, dried chilies and spices. A scrumptious dinner that can be served any day.

 Instructions

-• Place chicken in a pot and cover with plenty of water.
-Add onion, garlic, bay leaf and a pinch of salt.
+• Place all ingredients for cooking the chicken in a pot and cover with 1.5 inches of water.
+Set heat to high and bring to a boil.

-• Add 1 ½ cup of the chicken stock and bring to a boil, low heat and simmer for 10 minutes.
+• Add 1 cup and half of the chicken broth and bring to a boil, low the heat and simmer for 10 minutes.
+Turn off the heat and allow the ingredients to slightly cool down.

 Notes